paulmossman/easy-aws-privacy-vpn/README.md

 ### Per-Account Teardown (optional)

-If you no longer want to use the Easy AWS Privacy VPN solution then you can remove it comeltely from your AWS account.
+If you no longer want to use the Easy AWS Privacy VPN solution then you can remove it completely from your AWS account.
 First teardown all Regions you've set up.
-Then in the AWS CloudShell **in the Region where you first ran** ```region-setup.sh```, run:
+Then in the AWS CloudShell **in the Region where you first ran** ```account-setup.sh```, run:
 ```bash
 ./bin/account-teardown.sh
 ```